 Official Community Plan Indicators Report 2016

 The fifth consecutive Official Community Plan (OCP) Indicators Report is now available.
 The report is the City’s principal effort in monitoring the effectiveness of the OCP on the ground.
-As progress is measured and trends emerge, the City is able to make adjustments or alterations where needed to ensure that the OCP remains an relevant and effective guiding document.This year’s report suggests an overall positive performance, with 76 per cent of the indicators performing in a positive or neutral direction.
+As progress is measured and trends emerge, the City is able to make adjustments or alterations where needed to ensure that the OCP remains a relevant and effective guiding document.
+The 2016 report suggests an overall positive performance, with 76 per cent of the indicators performing in a positive or neutral direction.

-City Council, city staff, developers and professionals (architects, engineers, planners, landscape architects, etc.) use the OCP to understand what the community wants as it relates to the delivery of housing and other land uses (types, character), transportation services, infrastructure and amenities.
+City Council, City staff, developers and professionals (architects, engineers, planners, landscape architects, etc.) use the OCP to understand what the community wants as it relates to the delivery of housing and other land uses (types, character), transportation services, infrastructure and amenities.
 They also use the OCP to understand which areas are suitable for development and which are not (environmentally sensitive areas, steep slopes, hazardous areas, etc.).
-The public can use the OCP to gain a better understanding of local issues and how they are planned to be addressed or what changes may happen in their neighbourhood.
+The public can use the OCP to gain a better understanding of local issues and how they are planned to be addressed or what changes might happen in their neighbourhood.

 Provincial legislation (Local Government Act) outlines the purpose, required content and discretionary content of an Official Community Plan (OCP).
-The purpose of an OCP, under this legislation, is a “statement of objectives and policies to guide decisions on planning and land use management”.
+The purpose of an OCP, under this legislation, is a “statement of objectives and policies to guide decisions on planning and land use management.”
 Kelowna has a number of plans or guidelines in place that have a very detailed focus on specific issues in the community that may or may not be land use oriented.
-This is not uncommon for a City of our size.
-However, inclusion of all those other issues in an OCP creates an unwieldy document that is not necessarily focused on land use and development as intended in the legislation.
+This is not uncommon for a city of our size.
+However, inclusion of all those other issues in an OCP creates an unwieldy document that does not necessarily focus on land use and development as intended in the legislation.
 In the case of Kelowna, there is enough Council and community support for these other plans in place today to stand on their own as separate policy documents and to create an OCP focused exclusively on land use planning and development.